django-cms/django-cms/docs/contributing/guideline-for-django-cms-projects.rst

 Tests
 ********
-Your contributions and fixes are more than welcome as for your tests.
+Your contributions and fixes are more than welcome as are your tests.
 We do not want to compromise our codebase.
 Therefore, you are going to have to include tests if you want to contribute.
-Automatic testing based on GitHub Actions is also strongly encouraged.
 For more information about running and writing tests please `see here <https://docs.django-cms.org/en/latest/contributing/testing.html>`_.

 Conduct
 ********